compmem/smile/docs/grating.rst

 - frequency : An integer value that controls the frequency of the grating's wave

-- std_dev : An integer value that controls the size of the standard deviation of the mask.
+- std_dev : An integer value that controls the size of the standard deviation of the Gaussian mask.
 (The larger the value, the more transparent the mask will be)

 - phase : a float value that controls the phase shift of the grating's wave